-a) Some waterfront parks, such as Bicentennial Park in downtown Miami, were poorly designed, thus discouraging use.
-It has remained shuttered for more than 10 years, except for special events.

-b) Others, such as Watson Island, sit fallow and unrealized for years and then are leased to private interests for commercial, revenue-generating activities that limit the public's opportunity to affordably access the shoreline.

-c) Nature-parks such as R. Hardy Matheson and Chapman Field continue to wait for adequate funding and resources for their full potential to support environmentally appropriate recreational activities to be realized.

-d) Public marinas and dry storage areas average more than 95 percent occupancy rates.
-And on holiday weekends, boat ramps at Black Point

-Marina and Matheson Hammock Park experience full capacity and overflow, generating a new phenomenon now called "ramp rage."
+- a) Some waterfront parks, such as Bicentennial Park in downtown Miami, were poorly designed, thus discouraging use.
+It has remained shuttered for more than 10 years, except for special events. - b) Others, such as Watson Island, sit fallow and unrealized for years and then are leased to private interests for commercial, revenue-generating activities that limit the public's opportunity to affordably access the shoreline. - c) Nature-parks such as R. Hardy Matheson and Chapman Field continue to wait for adequate funding and resources for their full potential to support environmentally appropriate recreational activities to be realized. - d) Public marinas and dry storage areas average more than 95 percent occupancy rates.
+And on holiday weekends, boat ramps at Black Point Marina and Matheson Hammock Park experience full capacity and overflow, impeding access to the Bay.

 Our common spaces, public parks, swimming areas, and facilities should adequately support a variety of active recreational pursuits as well as opportunities for passive enjoyment, quiet respite, appreciation and venues for environmental learning.
-Ideally, public access opportunities should be provided over a broad geographic range with greenways and trails as linkages, and be maintained in a manner to be free of trash, debris, and physical obstructions so that people across the region from a range of neighborhoods and varying mobility can easily reach them and enjoy them.
+Ideally, public access opportunities should be provided over a broad geographic range with greenways and trails as linkages in an environmentally sensitive manner over a broad geographic range, and be maintained in a manner to be free of trash, debris, and physical obstructions so that people across the region from a range of neighborhoods and varying mobility can easily reach them and enjoy them.
 Natural areas set aside for conservation should be accessible only to the extent appropriate to maintain their protection and further their restoration.